 5.12.12.3.6 If an Installed Capacity Supplier that has elected any amount of MW in the firm fuel Capacity Accreditation Resource Class experiences a Forced Outage(s) and/or derate(s) due to lack of fuel in a Winter Performance Month or fails to establish or maintain the operating plan and related supply, transportation, and/or replenishment agreements for the MW level it has elected in accordance with Section 5.12.15.2 of this Services Tariff and the ISO Procedures, the ISO shall calculate an Annual Firm Fuel Reconciliation Amount for that the subject Capability Year associated with such elected MW level.
 The Installed Capacity Supplier’s Annual Firm Fuel Reconciliation Amount shall be calculated as the sum of the twelve (12) Monthly Firm Fuel Reconciliation Amounts for the subject Capability Year.
 The Installed Capacity Supplier will be assessed the Annual Firm Fuel Reconciliation Amount, which shall be applied to the Installed Capacity Supplier’s sales of UCAP for each month within the applicable Capability Year, in accordance with ISO Procedures.

+5.12.12.4 Sanctions for Failure to Offer UCAP Associated with an External UDR or EDR Not Returned to the NYCA

+Starting with the 2027-2028 Capability Year, the UCAP associated with an External UDR or EDR that has not been returned to the NYCA as described in Section 5.12.2.5 shall be offered in each ICAP Spot Market Auction or certified for use in meeting an LSE’s NYCA Minimum Unforced Capacity Requirement or Locational Minimum Unforced Capacity Requirement for the Obligation Procurement Period in accordance with Section 5.14.1.1 of this Services Tariff and the ISO Procedures.

+If the holder of an External UDR or EDR fails to offer or certify UCAP associated with an External UDR or EDR that has not been returned to the NYCA in any ICAP Spot Market Auction during the subject Capability Period, it shall pay the ISO an amount for all months of the subject Capability Period equal to the product of (i) 1.5 times the applicable ICAP Spot Market Auction price and (ii) the quantity by which the UCAP associated with the given External UDR or EDR that has not been returned to the NYCA exceeds the minimum amount of UCAP associated with the given External UDR or EDR that has not been returned to the NYCA that is offered or certified during any month of the subject Capability Period.

+If the NYISO determines that the holder of an External UDR or EDR is required to pay the ISO for (1) the failure to offer or certify the UCAP associated with an External UDR or EDR that has not been returned to the NYCA in any ICAP Spot Market Auction during the subject Capability Period as described in this section of the Services Tariff as well as (2) the failure to offer or sell Mitigated UCAP or External Sale UCAP in accordance with Section 23.4.5.4.2 of this Services Tariff, then the holder of the applicable External UDR or EDR shall pay the ISO the larger of these two sanction amounts.

 5.12.13 Aggregations